fysoul17/firebase_auth_simplify/README.md

 # Firebase Authentication Simplify

-A high-level framework of Firebase Auth package that wraps several lines of codes to one line in order to easily use sign-in and out function.
+A high-level framework of Firebase Auth package that wraps several lines of codes to one line in order to easily use sign-in function.

 ## Why/Who should use this

-You may want to use [firebase_auth](https://pub.dev/packages/firebase_auth) pacakage directly if you need specific customization on sign-in/out logic.
+You may want to use [firebase_auth](https://pub.dev/packages/firebase_auth) package directly if you need specific customization on sign-in/out logic.
 However, although the most of usecases have almost the same signing-in and out codes, it is pain to write redundant codes everytime even if it is just a several lines of code.
+Especially, when you provide more than 2 sign-in methods.

 You will basically write some codes like below for **Each** of sign-in methods, and you want to manage it seperatly from the widget you use.